 DAVID D. DOWNING.
 Mr. Downing has been our Chief Financial Officer and Treasurer since May 2000.
-He became a director in December 2008.
-Mr. Downing joined Marietta Industrial Enterprises, Inc., Marietta, Ohio in November 1991 as its Chief Financial Officer.
+He became a director in December 2008.Mr.
+Downing joined Marietta Industrial Enterprises, Inc., Marietta, Ohio in November 1991 as its Chief Financial Officer.
 He was elected to the Board of Directors of that Company in January 1994.
 He has been a Director of American Business Parks, Inc., Belpre, Ohio since January 1998 and served as a director of Agri-Cycle Products, Inc. from May 1998 until April 2001.
-He also served in a variety of financial management positions for 21 years with the Dravo Corporation, formerly of Pittsburgh, Pa.
 Mr. Downing graduated from Grove City College, Grove City, PA with a BA Degree in Accounting.